fspanthor/yeezy-rumors/README.md

 # yeezy-rumors
+All concurrently connected clients are notified of new rumors as they are posted and new rumors are added to ticker.
+You can filter by recent rumors and that is pretty much it..

 **Local Install**
 You will need a local PostgreSQL server instance running to use this locally or do any meaningful development work.